Car Insurance Payment Grace Period: How Long You Have & What Happens Next

 Late Fees May Apply

 Making a payment within the grace period doesn't always mean you avoid extra costs.
-Many insurers charge a late fee for payments made after the original due date.
-These fees typically range from $10 to $35, though they vary by company.
+Many insurers charge a late fee for payments made after the original due date — though several major carriers, including USAA, Erie, and Liberty Mutual, typically waive these fees.
+When fees do apply, they commonly range from $10 to $50 depending on the company and state.

 Pros